ankitlade12/COVID-19_Pneumonia_Classification/README.md

 * To detect Coronavirus infection using X-ray report of the lungs.

-* Classify COVID 19 based on X-ray images using Deep Learning.
+* Classify COVID-19 based on X-ray images using Deep Learning.

 * Build and train a Convolutional Neural Network (CNN).